SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 # Testing
 <ul>
 <li>This site was built using just html & css.
 As such, the main testing requirements came in ensuring the site was responsive on all screen sizes.</li>
-<ul><li> The majority of testing in this regard was done in dev tools while building the webiste.
-This was done by selecting different device types from the dimensions list and by altering the wilih of the site and checking for errors</li> </ul>
+<ul><li> The majority of testing in this regard was done in dev tools while building the website.
+This was done by selecting different device types from the dimensions list and by altering the witdh of the site and checking for errors</li> </ul>
 <li>I tested the site in edge, chrome, & firefox to ensure it was functional across the most prominent browsers and tested the site on mobile to ensure the it acted as it did in dev tools.</li>
 <li>I used lighthouse to generate reports for mobile and desktop.
 My main concern for this project was the accessability </li>
-<ul><li>As it scored over 90 I am satissfied with the result.
+<ul><li>As it scored over 90 I am satisfied with the result.
 In future projects, I will aim to raise the rating of the performance & best practices for mobile.
 Results shown below:
 </li>
 </ul>

 <img src='assets/images/readme/lighthouse.PNG'>
-<li>Each page on the site was passed through the html vaidator https://validator.w3.org/ to ensure there were no errors.
+<li>Each page on the site was passed through the html validator https://validator.w3.org/ to ensure there were no errors.

 <img src='assets/images/readme/html-checker.PNG'>
 </li>